There were 57 books in the room.

 She nodded.
 He was baffled.
 There were so many thoughts racing through his mind, so he concentrated on the only one that counted in that moment.

 "Do we have the money?"

 "We have enough."

 They stood there for a long time, listening to the birds chirp and the children playing near the lake.
 It was surreal.
 It looked so simple, just an ordinary house you might pass while walking down a lonely street.
-But this house was going to be their home.
+But this was not just another house.
+This house was going to be their home.

 And as he watched the sun sink behind their new home and the street lights flickered on illuminating the street with their glow, he asked,

 "You really don't want to know what happened at school today?"